jatchili/minimalist-ripple-client/README.md

 ### How is the repo set up?
 Isn't it redundant to have `index.html` just being the same as `dev.html` with ripple-lib included inline?

 The repo has two branches: `master` for development, and `gh-pages` for release.
 Submit pull-requests against `master`.
+Use `dev.html` for development, because it functions the same as `index.html` and doesn't have a huge block of minified JS to get in the way.

 GitHub Pages requires that there be a file called `index.html` in the root directory, which is the file you see when you [access it online](https://jatchili.github.io/minimalist-ripple-client).
 We want this file not to reference any external resources, so that people can download and run it easily.